Default schema¶

 - Returns

-objects matching the provided filtering parameters
+[Album!]objects matching the provided filtering parameters

 Root mutations¶

-Depending on the values specified in an entity’s access_permissions
+Depending on the values specified in an entity’s access_permissions field,

 there are three root mutation types for a given model.

-class must be creatable, i.e. access_permissions
+The Entity class must be creatable, i.e. access_permissions contains a Create

 instance.